halilkocaoz/kafka-response-log/README.md

 <hr>

 ## Automatization of the requests with Shell and curl
-[request.sh](https://github.com/halilkocaoz/kafka-response-log/tree/main/request.sh) provides to automate the requests but it needs Bash or any shell script runner and curl.
+[request.sh](https://github.com/halilkocaoz/kafka-response-log/tree/main/request.sh) provides to automate the requests but it needs shell script runner and curl.

 ```bash
 ./request.sh